Flagler Estates, Florida: 2020 census

+Demographic estimates

 The median household income was $59,875.
 16% of the population lived below the poverty threshold, including 24.3% of those under 18 and 14.5% of those over 65.
 84.4% of the population 25 years and older had a high school degree or equivalent or higher and 13.5% of that same population had a bachelor's degree or higher.
 8.6% of the population were veterans.

 Government jurisdiction

 Prior to January 2004, the Flagler Estates Road and Water Control District (FERWCD) was located in Flagler and St. Johns counties.
 The Flagler County portion of the District was removed from the District Boundaries effective January 1, 2004.
 This de-annexation was codified in Chapter 2006–358, Laws of Florida.
 In the 2006 codification bill, lands owned by FERWCD north of the Ashley Outfall were added into the District.
 The Flagler Estates CDP was defined starting in the 2010 census.